tensorflow/models/syntaxnet/README.md

  +-- . . punct
 ```

-Note that the ASCII tree shows the text organized as in the parse, not
+The ASCII tree shows the text organized as in the parse, not left-to-right as
-left-to-right as visualized in our tutorial graphs.
-In this example, we see that
+visualized in our tutorial graphs.
+In this example, we see that the verb
-the verb "brought" is the root of the sentence, with the subject "Bob", the
+"brought" is the root of the sentence, with the subject "Bob", the object
-object "pizza", and the prepositional phrase "to Alice".
+"pizza", and the prepositional phrase "to Alice".

-Note that if you want to feed in tokenized, CONLL-formatted text, you can change
+If you want to feed in tokenized, CONLL-formatted text, you can run `demo.sh
-the `--input=stdin` flag to `--input=stdin-conll` inside `demo.sh`.
+--conll`.

 ### Annotating a Corpus